saji-spoon/SM-Tapu-RNGTool/README.md

 Practical SM RNG Tool (for Egg, Tapu, Silvally, and more)
 https://github.com/Quandra/PokemonSunMoonRNGTool/tree/v2.00alpha
 I reccomend it if you want GUI Tool :)

+#Other
+- "tick" in source code means "clock hand"